next-page-tester/next-page-tester/README.md

 Type: `() => HTMLElement<NextRoot>`<br/>
 Returns: `#__next` root element element.

 Unless you have an advanced use-case, you should mostly use this method.
-Under the hood it calls `renderHTML()` and then mounts/hydrates the React application into JSDOM `#__next` root element.
+Under the hood it calls `serverRender()` and then mounts/hydrates the React application into JSDOM `#__next` root element.
 This is what users would get/see when they visit a page.

-### renderHTML()
+### serverRender()

 Type: `() => HTMLElement<NextRoot>`<br/>
 Returns: `#__next` root element element.